SreeSagar09/SpringJDBCApplication1/README.md

-Simple Program to show how to configure spring jdbc using xml file and how to insert record in to db:
+Simple Program to show how to configure spring jdbc using xml file and how to insert record into db: